-All dogs bark, but some barking dogs become a real neighbourhood nuisance - greatly reducing the quality of life for their neighbours and increasing neighbourhood tensions.
+All dogs bark, but some barking dogs become a real neighbourhood nuisance greatly reducing the quality of life for neighbours and increasing neighbourhood tensions.
+Barking dogs are the most common animal behaviour problem Council is asked to investigate.

-If you neighbour is unapproachable, or does not agree that a problem exists, you should contact Council for further advice.
+If the barking persists, speak with your neighbour to provide feedback.
+If your neighbour is unapproachable, or does not agree that a problem exists, you should contact Council on (07) 4761 5300 for further advice.